 Who we work with

-Below are the sub-publishers that represent our work in their respected territories.
+Below are the sub-publishers that represent our work in their respective territories.

 We are proud to be represented by publishers that work with some of the greatest copyrights ever written in popular music.
 Our sub-publisher in each territory is exceptional in their field.
 Click on their logos for more information.